Celent Report: Creativity and Collaboration in the Forms and Document Lifecycle

-To understand current approaches and issues in performing these processes, Celent interviewed 10 insurers about their existing processes, organizational structure, the pain points involved, and the various constituencies served.
+To understand current approaches and issues in performing these processes, Celent interviewed 10 insurers about their existing document lifecycle processes, organizational structure, the pain points involved, and the various constituencies served.
 The use of technology was also explored.

 Improvement through the application of technology is an attractive option.
 Based on the comments of the participants and the metrics reported, standard workflow and specialized forms management applications would increase productivity and process transparency.
 Automated text analysis and document comparison tools, long a staple in the legal industry, would assist with new product development, competitive form comparisons, and impact assessments.

-These can not only speed the process but can also help mitigate the challenges related to staff retirement trends mentioned previously.
+These can not only speed up the process but can also help mitigate the challenges related to staff retirement trends mentioned previously.
 The loss of technical expertise is particularly acute in product management.
 It takes a substantial length of time to become an expert at policy form creation and maintenance.

 Technology helps bridge the experience gap.
 Forms management software offers templates that can be used as a starting point in the development of a new form.
 Automated audit trails on past projects provide practical, real-life training materials.
 Analysis tools assist inexperienced employees with impact assessments.
 They can also identify patterns—both similarities and differences—between different forms.
 Search utilities, driven by keywords, retrieve forms that contain specific concepts.
 Finally, improved collaboration and workflow tools guide participants through the numerous handoffs, provide alerts when tasks are overdue, and aid communication between multiple stakeholders.